-The Center City skyline is about to get a major league makeover.
+The Center City skyline received a major league makeover in August, 2015.

-The City of Philadelphia Mural Arts Program and the Phillies have joined forces on a Center City mural celebrating the history of the Philadelphia Phillies - the oldest, continuous, one-name, one-city franchise in all of professional sports.
+The City of Philadelphia Mural Arts Program and the Phillies joined forces on a Center City mural celebrating the history of the Philadelphia Phillies - the oldest, continuous, one-name, one-city franchise in all of professional sports.

-Set to be dedicated on August 1, 2015, The Phillies Mural will tower eight stories high and face the Schuylkill River and I-76 Schuylkill Expressway.
-Located on a 24th & Walnut Street building, the 3,750 square-foot mural will feature more than 30 prominent players depicting historical moments from the team's record-long history - including the 1980 and 2008 World Series championships.
+In a dedication ceremony on August 1, 2015, The Phillies Mural was revealed.
+It towers over eight stories high and faces the Schuylkill River and I-76 Schuylkill Expressway.
+Located on a 24th & Walnut Street building, the 3,750 square-foot mural features more than 30 prominent players depicting historical moments from the team's record-long history - including the 1980 and 2008 World Series championships.

 The Phillies Mural was created by award-winning Mural Arts Program artist and lifetime Phillies fan, David McShane, who also created baseball-themed murals Tribute to Jackie Robinson in North Philadelphia, and Philadelphia Stars: A Tribute to Negro League Baseball in West Philadelphia.

 David McShane received a bachelor's degree in biology (with a concentration in pre-med) from LaSalle University in Philadelphia, but decided to enroll in art school instead of medical school.